hku-systems/dast/README.md

 + Output: a pdf file named `results/data-scalability.pdf` containing five figures.

 + Paper claims and expected results:
-    + DAST's throughput increases proportionally to the number of regions because the throughput is mainly contributed by IRTs in each region (irrelevant to the number of regions).
+    + DAST's throughput increases proportionally to the number of regions because the *total throughput is mainly contributed by IRTs in each region* (irrelevant to the number of regions).
     +  DAST's latency is roughly stable.

 + Misc:
     + We used AWS to conducted the scalability evaluation (with up to 100 c5.24xlarge instances).
 We missed to report it in our submission version but have added it to our camera ready version.
     + The Docker swam engine crashed twice when doing the experiment.
-    + With limited resource, you can re-construct the deployment with a smaller region scale (e.g., 2 shards per region).
+    + With limited resource, you can re-construct the deployment with a smaller region size (e.g., 2 shards per region).
 The result should show the same trends.

 ### Experiment 5: DAST's robustness on unstable cross-region networks.